codingABI/Arduino-ESP32-Wifi-easy-and-unsecure/README.md

-# ESP32 Wifi Easy and unsafe?
+# ESP32 Wifi easy and unsafe?
 I have used Wifi on ESP32 microcontrollers in the past and liked how easy it is to use.
 But now I discovered that is seems to be risk for my Wifi because the Wifi credentials are stored in an unsecure way.

 To show you my concerns: